Pletea-Marinescu-Valentin/Wine-Quality/README.md

 ### Sanity check returns empty output for a model
 Symptom: `[OK] Qwen-2.5-14B latency=1.4s pred=None raw=''` (empty string).
 Cause: model warm-up race condition on first call after a cold load into VRAM.
-Workaround: re-run cell 7b once, or simply proceed to the main sweep, the empty return is intermittent and parses cleanly during the actual sweep.
+Workaround: re-run the sanity check cell once; the empty return is intermittent and parses cleanly during the actual sweep.

-### Mistral-Nemo few-shot is hours long
+### Prompts appear truncated / few-shot underperforms
-Expected behaviour on 8 GB VRAM with 12 in-context exemplars (random few-shot prompts exceed ~4 kB and trigger KV-cache offload to system RAM).
-If you cannot afford the runtime, lower `FEWSHOT_K_RANDOM` from 4 to 2 (drops total exemplars from 12 to 6 and brings latency in line with the retrieval-augmented strategy).
+Ollama's default context window (2048 tokens) silently truncates the *start* of longer prompts, cutting into the system prompt. `NUM_CTX = 4096` in the configuration cell covers every prompt in this notebook (max ~2.3k tokens); do not lower it.

 ### Model swap is slow during the sweep
 Ollama unloads a model from VRAM when a different one is requested, which can take 10–30 s on first reload.
-The sweep loops outermost over models so each model is loaded only once for its three strategies.
+The sweep loops outermost over models so each model is loaded only once for all its strategies.

 ---